ColterD/BitcoinMonitoring/README.md

  - Pulls current BTC index price
  - Calculates your balance in USD based on the above two metrics

- Outputs:
+ Outputs
- bitcoin.totalbalance (Your BTC Balance) bitcoin.currentbtcprice (Current BTC Index price in USD) bitcoin.balanceprice (Your BTC Balance in USD)
+ - bitcoin.totalbalance (Your BTC Balance)
+ - bitcoin.currentbtcprice (Current BTC Index price in USD)
+ - bitcoin.balanceprice (Your BTC Balance in USD)

  WorkerMetrics.ps1
  - Pulls current hash rate from Nicehash

  Outputs:
- bitcoin.workers.$workername (Will send metrics for as many workers as you have)
+ - bitcoin.workers.$workername (Will send metrics for as many workers as you have)

  Issues:
  - Nicehash doesnt standardize format for hash rate, so 1 Gh/s comes through as 1, so another rig doing 700H/s will look like its faster on the graph